avulanithin/Tripmate/README.md

 # TripMate - Your Smart Travel Companion
-TripMate is a smart travel planning app that leverages Neo4j for highly connected data like user relationships, travel itineraries, and collaborative planning.
-It enables users to book packages, plan trips, track budgets, chat with group members, and manage everything from a single platform
+TripMate is a smart travel planning app that lets you book packages, plan trips, track budgets, chat with group members, and manage everything from a single platform.

 ## Features
 User Management